zehengl/ezapi-tmdb/README.md

 ## Usage

 1. All endpoints are mapped to funtions in a `TMDb` object
-2. All query string params are used keyword arguments
+2. All query string params are used as keyword arguments

 See [documents](https://developers.themoviedb.org/3/getting-started) for detailed API usage.